AhmedAchraf2001/Automotive-radar-object-detection/README.md

 ### Why radar compared to cameras and lidars?
-1. The radar provides complementary information to the lidar and the camera.
+The radar offers additional insights alongside the lidar and camera.
-2. A radar can detect objects **regardless of weather and light conditions** (night, fog, snow, etc.),
-3. Automobile radars display very good performance in accurately measuring:
-    -	**Distance**
-    -	**Speed**
+**Radar operates effectively in various weather and lighting conditions**, such as darkness, fog, or snow.
-    -	**Angle of arrival of surrounding objects**.
+Radars are precisely measuring **distance, speed, and the arrival angle** of surrounding objects.
-4. Radars achieve better performance for speed estimation but at **a much lower computational (and monetary) cost**.
+Radars outperform other methods in speed estimation while **requiring lower computational and memory cost.**

 </br>